 The Board is supportive of gender diversity policy.
-In its selection of Board members, the Board provides equal opportunity to all candidates who meet the criteria (i.e. individual experience, knowledge and competency) and other qualities vis-avis the Group present business portfolios and prospective investment.
-The Company's Board Charter on gender diversity policy is to have at least one female Director and the Company has since 7 April 2023, appointed Ms Lee Siew Chen as Independent Non-Executive Director.
+In its selection of Board members, the Board provides equal opportunity to all candidates who meet the criteria (i.e. individual experience, knowledge and competency) and other qualities vis-a-vis the Group present business portfolios and prospective investment.
+The Company's Board Charter on gender diversity policy is to have at least one female Director and during the financial year, the Company has 1 female Director.